 Enter the IP address and Subnet Mask for the card.
-If the card will be talking to a device on another subnet, enter the gateway (router) address.
+If the card will also need to communicate with a device on another subnet, enter the gateway (router) address.
 If the card will talk only on the local subnet, leave the gateway address all zeros (0.0.0.0).
 Leave the DNS address field all zeros.

 WARNING: Each device on your network, including computers, routers, cards, and so on, must have a unique IP address.
-Failure to assign unique IP addresses may cause catastrophic network or hardware failures.
+Failure to assign unique IP addresses may cause catastrophic network issues.
 If you don't know which IP addresses are safe to use, check with your system administrator.

-4. When the IP address, subnet mask, and other fields are correct, click OK.
+5. When the IP address, subnet mask, and other fields are correct, click OK.